buzzek/vista/README.md

-# Opis repozytorium
+# Repo description

-zadanie dla VISTA
+other way